yewv/yewv/README.md

 # yewv
 A lightning fast state management module for Yew built with performance and simplicity as a first priority.

+# Who is this for?
+If you wish to separate the visual concerns and the business logic from your components, this library is made for you.

 # Install
 ```toml
 [dependencies]
 yewv = { git = "https://github.com/yewv/yewv" }
 ```
 # Usage
+3 things need to be respected while using this library:
+1. Only works with `Yew` functional components.
+2. Store/service context must be registered in a **parent** or **root** component with `ContextProvider`.
+3. Store/service needs to be used in a **child** component with `use_store`/`use_service`.
 ## Simple app with store
 ```rust
 // main.rs